docarray/docarray/docs/advanced/document-store/weaviate.md

          scores=[{'distance': {'value': -3.5762787e-07}}]
 ```

-It is noted, that for Weaviate, the distance scores can be accessed in the Document's `.scores` dictionary under the key `'distance'`.
+Note: For Weaviate, the distance scores can be accessed in the Document's `.scores` dictionary under the key `'distance'`.

 ## Include additional properties in the return